-<Brief description of the company doing the hiring> is looking for a <scale: junior, senior, intern, part-time, freelance> WordPress developer to join a team of five in-house programmers to expand our capacity and skillset.
-Our primary aim is to fill these openings with <full-time | part-time | freelance>, <remote | on-site> developers.
+A junior/senior/intern/part-time/freelance WordPress developer to join a team of five in-house programmers to expand capacity and skill set.
+Our primary aim is to fill these openings with full-time/part-time/freelance/remote/on-site developers.

 Provides leadership in finding/developing new technologies and methods to advance the company’s web offerings.
 Aids other in-house developers with system design and implementation.
 Performs server maintenance and monitoring.
 Supports current client websites by providing technical support.

 Key Success Indicators

-- Strong understanding of PHP back-end development.
+- Strong understanding of PHP full-stack/front/back-end development.

-- Intermediate to advanced knowledge of WP
+- Intermediate to advanced knowledge of WP.

 - Knowledge of PHP frameworks (CodeIgniter, Symfony, Yii, Zend, etc) a plus.
 Laravel strongly desired.

 - Knowledge of how to interact with RESTful APIs and formats (JSON, XML) a plus.